prk-2023/rust_tutorials/2025/Crates/clap_crate/readme.md

 clap = {version = "4.5.48", features = ["derive"]}

 #### Method 1: Derive Macro:
-This is the most modern and recommended approache, its type-safe readable and easy to maintain.
+This is the most modern and recommended approach, its type-safe readable and easy to maintain.

 ##### Basic Structure: